 All Wymondham College students follow a common Science course throughout Year 9, allowing suitability for courses to be refined at the end of the year.
 In Years 10 and 11, some students will be directed to study Combined Science GCSE.
-Studying Combined Science does not prevent studying A Level Biology, Chemistry or Physics.
+Studying Combined Science does not prevent the studying of A Level Biology, Chemistry or Physics.

 Students will carry out 16 required practicals across the three sciences.
 At least 15% of the marks on the exam papers will be based on work done in these practicals.